wanghaisheng/responsive-landing-page-starter/content/blog/en/break-awkward-silences-with-terrible-festive-jokes-via-sms-dr.md

 ### Clone The Repository

-In any directory clone a copy of the code from our[ Vonage CLI repository](https://github.com/vonage/vonage-cli) on GitHub:
+In any directory clone a copy of the code from our [nexmo-community](https://github.com/nexmo-community/xmas-jokes-nodejs) repository on GitHub:

 ```bash
 git clone git@github.com:nexmo-community/xmas-jokes-nodejs.git